Belartale/burst-generate-files/README.md

 Below are the steps we will take to build our first generation together.

 ### Create your first template
-Template is folder with any scructure.
-In our case, we create simple example of `React` component.
+Template is a folder with any structure.
+In our case, we create a simple example of `React` component.

 Create the folder `componentTemplate`, then create file with name `index.tsx`, but also you can use another name `__exampleComponentName__(pascalCase).tsx`, in second variant we have dynamic file name with different replace modes.
-More information about variables in file names and replace modes you can find deeper in this docs.
+More information about variables in file names and replace modes you can find deeper in these docs.

 ```typescript
 // ./componentTemplate/index.tsx